AlexSim93/pull-request-analytics-action/README.md

 # Pull request analytics action

-**pull-request-analytics-action**: A powerful tool designed for generating detailed code review reports.
-This action creates tables and graphs focused on key metrics derived from closed pull requests and reviews.
-These metrics are instrumental in identifying bottlenecks in the review process and measuring the productivity of both individual developers and the team as a whole.
-A significant advantage of **pull-request-analytics-action** is that all data processing is conducted within the GitHub environment, ensuring data privacy and security.
-This tool is completely free and open source, making it an attractive choice for a wide range of users.
+**pull-request-analytics-action**: A powerful tool for analyzing the effectiveness of both teams and individual developers.
+This action generates reports based on data from pull requests, code reviews, and comments, enabling you to identify your team's strengths as well as areas needing improvement.
+The statistics collected by this GitHub Action can be displayed in the form of tables and graphs or passed on for further operations as markdown or a data collection.
+No information is transferred to external services; all operations are conducted exclusively within the GitHub environment.
+The tool offers numerous configuration parameters and can be customized to suit specific project needs.

 ## Table of Contents